-Besides that Just Better Jobs has criteria that each job posting and company must pass before posting, so you know it’s good.
-Most of the jobs are based in United Kingdom or the Netherlands, which is beneficial for those who don’t speak a foreign language well.
+Besides that, Just Better Jobs has criteria that each job posting and company must pass before posting, so you know it’s good.
+Most of the jobs are based in the United Kingdom or the Netherlands, which is beneficial for those who don’t speak a foreign language well.

 There are many entry-level jobs, ranging from hospitality to marketing.
 Again, you don’t need to sign up to apply.
 Most just require you to email the company directly.

 Moving Worlds is a different kind of job site.
 Actually, it’s all volunteer work.
 Don’t let that put you off– many of the jobs cover accommodation, food and sometimes travel.
 Additionally, there are several that do offer compensation.